Launching dynamic pricing:

 In this case, one can choose specific product categories to run the pilot.
 The dynamics of these categories should be the same in two stores.

-2) It is wise to exclude from the pilot assortment products that are packed manually by the store.
+2) It is prudent to exclude manually packed products from the pilot assortment.

 For example, the store cuts some cheeses and sausages, packs them into plastic, and sticks a price tag on each pack.
 During the pilot of dynamic pricing, the store has to change prices often.
 To change the price of packed food, they need to re-weight EVERY pack and stick the new price tag.
 This labor cost is much higher than replacing one price tag for all goods with the same SKU.

-• 3) It is advisable to exclude from the pilot ready-made meals manufactured by the supermarket.
+• 3) It is advisable to exclude ready-made meals produced by the supermarket from the pilot.

 Otherwise, the store can have difficulties with price tags as described above.
 The second reason is such SKUs often have incorrect cost prices.